 Britain left the European Union on 31st January 2020, and they are currently in an “implementation period,” which lasts until the end of the year.

 This article seeks to answer the most common questions we’re being asked in relation to British citizens visiting Lanzarote.
-Some of the answers are already clear, others depend on things which will happen during the implementation period, and we’ll update here as soon as we have the answers.

 After the implementation period – From 1st January 2021

 Tourist visitors from the UK will be electronically logged into and out of the Schengen zone and will use the “non EU passports” line at immigration.

 British citizens will be limited to stays of no more than 90 days in any rolling 180 day period, in the Schengen zone.
 The “rolling” 180 day period makes this complex – visitors will not be able to stay for 90 days, return to their home country for a short visit, and then come back to Lanzarote.

 Here’s a handy calculator so you can check your dates: Schengen Calculator.